outpaddling/LPJS/README.md

 Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives for good reasons.
-For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL uses older Linux kernels, compilers, and other tools, making it difficult to run the latest open source software.
-Facilitating small-scale HPC on platforms other than RHEL can help address this issue.
+For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested Linux kernels, compilers, and other tools, which often makes it difficult to run the latest open source software.
+Facilitating small-scale HPC on platforms other than RHEL can help address this issue for open source software users.

 The LPJS project does not aim to compete for market share on TOP500 clusters.
 In contrast, we are committed to serving the small-scale HPC